 8. Let students find out whether they have mastered the subject matter.

-Have your students (after practising) make a kind of “practice test” with which they can check whether they have mastered the learning materials.
-Research clearly shows that taking a practice test – retrieval practises – leads to better learning and retention (than, for example, rereading the material) and gives the student insight into whether they have really understood the material.
+Have your students (after practising) make a “practice test” to check whether they have mastered the learning materials.
+Research clearly shows that taking a practice test – retrieval practises – leads to better learning and retention (than, for example, rereading the material) and gives the student insight into whether they have understood the material.
 The latter is important because you are not present with the student to check for their understanding as a teacher.

 9. Provide students with adequate feedback on what they have done.